ambergaur26/EKOPAY/README.md

 -> Project Discovery: Advanced analytics to help companies discover and invest in high-impact projects like reforestation and renewable energy.

--> Incentivized Sustainability: Tools for individuals to earn credits by choosing public transport and sustainable products, turning green choices into tangible assets.
+-> Incentivized Sustainability: Tools for individuals to earn credits by choosing public transport and sustainable products, turning green choices into tangible assetes.